routine needed to run the notebook on Google Colab

 return out

-Let's now train the autoencoder, minimizing the mean square error loss and optimizing using Adam.
-We use the SupervisedSolver
+Now, let's proceed with training the autoencoder by minimizing the mean squared error (MSE) loss and optimizing using the Adam optimizer.
+We'll use the SupervisedSolver

-as solver, and the problem is a simple problem created by inheriting from AbstractProblem
+for the training, and the problem will be defined as a simple problem inherited from AbstractProblem

 # define the problem